stfc/PSyclone/doc/developers.rst

 includes a kernel that reads from an operator then the operator must have valid values in the halos to that depth.
-In the current implementation of PSyclone all loops which write to, or update an operator are computed redundantly in the halo up to depth 1 (see the load() method in the DynLoop class).
-This implementation therefore requires a check that any loop which includes a kernel that reads from an operator is limited to iterating in the halo up to depth 1.
-PSyclone will raise an exception if an optimisation attempts to increase the iteration space beyond this (see the gen_code() method in the DynKern class).
+In the current implementation of PSyclone all loops which write to, or update an operator are computed redundantly in the halo up to depth-1 (see the `load()` method in the `DynLoop` class).
+This implementation therefore requires a check that any loop which includes a kernel that reads from an operator is limited to iterating in the halo up to depth-1.
+PSyclone will raise an exception if an optimisation attempts to increase the iteration space beyond this (see the `gen_code()` method in the `DynKern` class).

-To alleviate the above restriction one could add a configurable depth with which to compute operators e.g. operators are always computed up to depth 2, or perhaps up to the maximum halo depth.
-An alternative would be to halo exchange operators as required in the same way that halo exchanges are used for field.
+To alleviate the above restriction one could add a configurable depth with which to compute operators e.g. operators are always computed up to depth-2, or perhaps up to the maximum halo depth.
+An alternative would be to halo exchange operators as required in the same way that halo exchanges are used for fields.

 First Creation
 ++++++++++++++